rtasalem/macbook-config/defra-setup/defra-dev-config-guide.md

 ##### Instructions
 - Follow the original guide as described.
 ##### Comments
+- Note that once Python is installed, pip is also automatically installed as well.
 - At first thought I did not properly install Python as the `python --version` command was not showing the version post-installation, but actually the correct command to run was `python3 --version` (i.e. version 3).
 Same issue occurred with Pip, but again just had to run the version command as `pip3 --version`.
+- After using Homebrew to install pre-commit, verify installation by running `pre-commit --version`.
 - Generally if there are any installation issues during this step, just use Homebrew.
 - Open terminal, run the following command to verify installation:
 ```